mlrun/katacoda-scenarios/00-tutorial/3-serving/serving.md

-Instal MLRun package and sklearn (using: `pip install mlrun[api]`), this may take a few minutes!
+Installing MLRun package and sklearn (`pip install mlrun[api] scikit-learn`), this may take a few minutes!

+This part of the tutorial walks you through the steps for creating, testing, and deploying serving pipelines

 **MLRun Serving Pipelines**

-This part of the tutorial walks you through the steps for creating, deploying, and testing a model-serving function using MLRun serving and Nuclio runtimes.

-MLRun serving allow to easily build real-time serverless pipelines and use the Nuclio real-time serverless engine, which can be deployed anywhere.
+**MLRun serving** allow to easily build serverless pipelines using Nuclio real-time serverless engine, and deploy them anywhere.
 [Nuclio](https://nuclio.io/) is a high-performance open-source "serverless" framework that's focused on data, I/O, and compute-intensive workloads.

 The real-time pipelines can handle events and data processing across structured and unstructured (text, images, video) data,